 The INS is the world’s largest netsuke organization, devoted to the study and collection of netsuke and other related objects.
 The Society was founded in the United States in 1975, and it now boasts several hundred members in over 30 countries.

-The membership includes a very informative quarterly magazine in color, called the International Netsuke Society Journal (or INS Journal), to which members contribute articles and discuss various aspects of netsuke and related art forms.
+The membership includes a very informative quarterly magazine in color, called the International Netsuke Society Journal (or INS Journal), to which members contribute articles and discuss various aspects of netsuke and related art forms in English language.

 President: Ms. Marsha Vargas HANDLEY